-Associate Dean for Student Affairs will assist students to provide:
+Associate Dean for Academic and Student Affairs will assist students, including collaborating with campus security and other departments to provide:

 - 1. Referral to a counselor at the DCB campus or referrals to outside provider(s). - 2.
 Escort services on campus. - 3.
 Assistance in petitioning for a protection order.
 DCB honors orders of protection, no-contact orders, restraining orders, or similar orders issued by a criminal, civil, or tribal court. - 4.
 Withdrawal from the College. - 5.
 An on-campus investigation and, if appropriate, initiate on-campus disciplinary procedures. - 6.
 Other referrals as necessary.